 PRIVATE INSTITUTIONS WITH TERTIARY COURSES

-UNIVERSITY SOCIAL LIFE
+SOCIAL LIFE AT UNIVERSITY

-In fact, the University Sports League has a long history in the country and has more than 9 sports disciplines that are deeply rooted among students and university graduates.
-More info here.
+All of the country’s universities have a rich agenda of extracurricular activities involving sports, community, cultural and social activities.In fact, the University Sports League has a long track record in the country, with more than 9 sports disciplines that are deeply rooted among university students and graduates.
+More information here.